bollu/bollu.github.io/README.md

   the photon  as $vt + ct$.
 - Intuitively, this equation of $x' = vt + ct$ completely ignores length contraction, and hence cannot be right.
+- Alternatively, the equation of $x' = vt + ct$ imposes galilean relativity, where I am attempting to naively connect reference frames, which cannot be correct.

 #  [The geometry and dynamics of magnetic monopoles](#the-geometry-and-dynamics-of-magnetic-monopoles)